-Identify a vulnerability (10 points).
+- Identify a vulnerability (20 points).
 Your report should begin by identifying a vulnerability in one of your implementations.
 State which implementation the vulnerability exists in, where it is located, and any prerequisites that need to hold in order for the vulnerability to exist.
 Then detail the steps that you took to find it, including any tools that you used and how you made use of them.
-If you had to write code or make changes to the target implementation to find the vulnerability, then explain your code and/or the changes you made, and provide the code in your writeup.

-Explain the security issue (10 points).
+If you had to write code or make changes to the target implementation to find the vulnerability, then explain your code and/or the changes you made, and provide the code in your writeup. - Explain the security issue (20 points).
 After presenting the vulnerability and recounting your steps to find it, concisely explain why this vulnerability is relevant to security and is not just a correctness or availability bug.
-Clear and convincing explanations will receive full points.

-Demonstrate how to exploit it (15 points).
+Clear and convincing explanations will receive full points. - Explain how to exploit it (30 points).
 Provide a proof-of-concept exploit that successfully exploits the vulnerability to violate the security of the target implementation.
 This section of the report should illustrate the security issue from the previous section in concrete terms, and give the course staff enough information to exploit the vulnerability.
-Your explanation should give detailed, step-by-step instructions that lead to a security violation, and provide any necessary code and setup instructions.
-If we are unable to reproduce the security issue that you described in the previous section, then you will receive partial credit based on how far we were able to get.

-Propose a fix (15 points).
+Your explanation should give detailed, step-by-step instructions that lead to a security violation, and provide any necessary code and setup instructions. - Propose a fix (30 points).
 The final section of your report should propose a fix for the vulnerability you found and exploited.
 Your fix should eliminate the possibility of successful exploitation, without interfering with the correct functioning of the implementation or introducing additional bugs or vulnerabilities.
 On the other hand, if aspects of the implementation were already buggy in ways that affect correctness, then your fix does not need to address those pre-existing bugs.
 Your fix may or may not use techniques that have been discussed in this course, and you are free to propose any approach as long as you can justify its efficacy.
 You do not need to implement the fix yourself, but your proposal should contain sufficient detail to allow us to implement it without doing unnecessary work.

-(Alternate) No vulnerability.
+- (Alternate) No vulnerability.
 If you are unable to find a vulnerability, then you must provide a detailed account of your efforts that culminated in an unsuccessful search.
 Your report should convince the course staff that you exercised due diligence, and did not fail to consider any of the issues we have discussed in this course, leading to the conclusion that there are no readily-exploitable bugs in the implementations you were given.
-Note that we expect this to be quite rare, so if you believe you are headed towards handing such a report in, you may want to contact the course staff to make sure that you are not mistaken.

-(Extra credit) Additional vulnerabilities (10 points).
+Note that we expect this to be quite rare, so if you believe you are headed towards handing such a report in, you may want to contact the course staff to make sure that you are not mistaken. - (Extra credit) Additional vulnerabilities (15 points each, up to 2 more).
 Did you get started, and realize that your implementation in fact has multiple security problems?
 Now is your chance to come clean, and for extra points you can hand in up to two additional reports.
 The structure and level of detail in the additional reports should match that of your first report to receive the full amount of extra credit.